DannyAllegrezza/dannyallegrezza.com/src/pages/blog/2019-03-03-designing-a-database-from-scratch.md

 templateKey: blog-post
 title: Designing a Database from Scratch
 date: 2018-01-17T16:18:00.000Z
-description: >-
+featuredImage: /img/screen-shot-2019-05-23-at-12.07.45-pm.png
-  As some may know, I am currently building an open-source platform for car enthusiasts.
-As I began my work, I spent a few days spinning my wheels (haha) thinking about the best way to architect the database.
-I knew I wanted to stick with a trusty RDBMS, however building a clean, normalized model was tricky.
+description: "As some may know, I am currently building an open-source platform for car enthusiasts.
+As I began my work, I spent a few days spinning my wheels  \U0001F605thinking about the best way to architect the database.
+I knew I wanted to stick with a trusty RDBMS, however building a clean, normalized model was tricky."
 tags:
   - code
 ---